arockenberger/zotero_workshop/beginner_module.md

 1. Short introductory presentation of Zotero
 2. Getting started

-  a.
   In your browser, navigate to website (https://www.zotero.org/)

   b.
 Click on `Login` in the upper right corner